cssninjaStudio/vuero/documentation/switch-segment/switch-segment-label-documentation.md

 ### Label

 You might have to add a label to your switches in some cases.
-If so, use the `V-SwitchSegment` component, which provides `labelTrue` and `labelFalse` attributes.
+If so, use the `VSwitchSegment` component, which provides `labelTrue` and `labelFalse` attributes.
 See the code example for more details about usage.

 <!--code-->